e1pang/DonkeySonic/README.md

 #### Extra: Playing with 'camera.py'
 Under donkey/donkeycar/parts/camera.py
 ##### 1) Change what the camera sees- for example look down, up, side, in the middle, etc.
-Do you want to change what your camera sees but you don't want to print/attach a new mount?
-Then this if for you!
+Do you want to change what your camera sees but you don't want to move/print a new mount?

 [It's as simple as this, the 'zoom' function.](http://picamera.readthedocs.io/en/release-1.13/api_camera.html#picamera.PiCamera.zoom)
 Insert this in the camera's initialize function.